The Google Webmaster Guidelines just got a big update.

 Here’s another new one that stresses the importance of making your site as accessible as possible.

-Let’s be real here, the Guidelines aren’t simply suggestions.
+Let’s be real here; the Guidelines aren’t merely suggestions.
 Google even removed the language that used to say, “Even if you choose not to implement any of these suggestions,” leaving only the “We strongly encourage you to pay very close attention to the Google Webmaster Quality Guidelines.”
 This is a pretty clear sign that you should be following the Webmaster Guidelines to the letter.

 Some guidelines were removed altogether.
 The one that warned how not all search engines could crawl dynamic pages is no more (since dynamic pages are pretty standard now.)
 But the Quality Guidelines were untouched, save for added emphasis on “Avoid the following techniques.”